Murugaraju/PixuateChallenge/READEME.md

 > Implemented requirement with by doing chat room basis, which covers single and groups chat.
 > I can improve a lot but not now as of challenge with given time.
+> Find the images below for reference output